Sunday, June 2, 2019

 To Admonish, the sinner

-Giving a warning or reprimanding someone for sinful acts may be challenging since we are all sinners and, at some point, have committed a sin and may be vulnerable to future sins in our lifetime.
+Giving a warning or reprimanding someone for sinful acts may be challenging since we are all sinners.
+We have all committed sins at some point and may be vulnerable to future sins in our lifetime.
 In short, who are we to judge?

 Today, we see children who are victims of peer pressure and lack good parenting and curiosity, making them vulnerable to sin.
 They showed lousy behavior, a rebellious attitude, and indifference.
 This may be quite different from the previous generations when kids show the highest respect to their elders and are afraid to commit wrongful acts against family values.
 Parents just want to protect their children so they will grow to have the correct values and contribute to society.
 Parents want their children to take the right path and rescue them whenever they are at the crossroads of right and wrong.